 - Single-Season High: 36 in 1968

 Willie Horton homered in his second at-bat as a 20-year-old rookie with the Tigers in 1963, and that opened a long stretch of 15 powerful seasons for the left fielder.
-Horton was a four-time All-Star with Detroit and hit at least 25 home runs in five seasons.
-In 1968, Horton finished fourth in MVP balloting and also homered in Game 2 of the World Series, which the Tigers won over the St. Louis Cardinals in seven games.
+Horton was a four-time All-Star with Detroit, and he hit at least 25 home runs in five seasons.
+In 1968, Horton finished fourth in MVP balloting, and he also homered in Game 2 of the World Series, which the Tigers won over the St. Louis Cardinals in seven games.

 4. Miguel Cabrera